PaulaMagdi0/JavaScript/README.md

-# Lab one JavaScript ITI
+# Labs of JavaScript ITI